szabgab/slides/python/exceptions.md

 {aside}

-In some programming languags we use the expression "throwing an exception" in other languages the expression is "raising an exception".
+In some programming languages we use the expression "throwing an exception" in other languages the expression is "raising an exception".
 I use the two expressions interchangeably.
 {/aside}